Monthly Smile Story: Finding a cure for cancer, one smile at a time

 If you are interested in helping my friend Suzie in her cancer quest, go here to donate or participate in her upcoming 5k run/walk fundraiser at Tamiami Park on September 23rd.
 My husband Peter and I had the honor of being the title sponsor for Suzie’s previous fundraiser this past April and had an absolute blast with her and Sharon at Top Golf.

 Dr. Pinto: Why were you hesitant to fix your smile?

 Suzie: I had been taking care of my mom, and then my brother got prostate cancer, so I was really focused on helping and caring for them.
 But after both of them passed away, I had no reason not to focus more on myself.

 Part of it was concern about how much it was going to cost and my horrible fear of dentists from when I was much, much younger.
 And I’ve always been very apprehensive about going to the dentist and I used to get physically ill the night before where I would end up sick to my stomach.

 I don’t get like that anymore.
-Your entire practice focuses on patient centric care.
+Your entire practice focuses on guest centric care.
 I’m not just another body.
 I feel like I’m part of the family.
-It’s nice to be looked at more than just another patient.
+It’s nice to be looked at more than just another guest.